Attachment Theory and ENM Relationships

 Caregiver Responsiveness

 Caregivers are pivotal in an infant’s life.
-Your sensitive responsiveness to an infant’s needs allows secure attachment to form.
+A caregiver’s sensitive responsiveness to an infant’s needs allows secure attachment to form.
 This involves both physical care and emotional support.

 A caregiver’s ability to detect and respond appropriately to an infant’s signals, such as picking up a crying baby or engaging in playful interaction, directly influences the type of attachment the infant develops.